Reconnect, then Reinvent

-In facilitating change, whilst innovation is often necessary (after all “insanity is doing the same things over and over again expecting a different result”), it is equally valuable to review your organization’s raison d’etre and values and to find opportunities to get back to roots the organization might have strayed from.
+In facilitating change, whilst innovation is often necessary (after all “insanity is doing the same things over and over again expecting a different result”), it is equally valuable to review your organisation’s raison d’etre and values and to find opportunities to get back to roots the organisation might have strayed from.

-One such organization that successfully turned its performance around both through introducing new strategies as well as restoring its heritage is Starbucks.
+One such organisation that successfully turned its performance around both through introducing new strategies as well as restoring its heritage is Starbucks.

 Starbucks started as a small Seattle coffee store, which under the leadership of Howard Schultz became a global business with more than $10 billion in annual sales and 200,000 employees.
 Yet in the early 2000s, with Schultz having stepped down as CEO and faced with a significant downturn in the US economy, Starbucks was hit with slumping sales and quality control issues.
 As consumers cut back on $4 lattes, Starbucks had to lay off thousands of staff and close about 600 stores.